berndporr/fir1/README.md

 you want to compile both the release and debug libraries because they are not compatible to each other under Windows.

-### Android / JAVA

-The subdirectory `firj` contains an Android project.
-Load it into Android studio and build it either as a release or debug binary.
-This generates an Android aar which you import into your project.
-See the `InstrumentedTest.java` for an instructional example.

 ### Python